Mexican Beans From Scratch

 Do Mexicans Eat a Lot of Beans

-In Mexican cooking there are 3 ever-present ingredients: chiles, corn and beans.
 They can all be prepared into a great variety of forms, but what doesn’t change is their importance in the deep history of Mexican cuisine.

-In the book “Nuestro mero mole”, Jesus Flores y Escalante wrote that Mexico is the country where beans are used the most.
+In the book Nuestro Mero Mole by Jesus Flores y Escalante wrote that “Mexico is the country where beans are used the most.”

 He goes on to say that beans can be found in 70% of Mexican dishes, the percentage includes appetizers, snacks, side, and main dishes.
-That is a huge number and a great reason for those interested in authentic Mexican cuisine to learn to cook beans from scratch.

 Beans are such an integral part of our daily nourishment and so Mexican cooks take the process of simmering a pot of beans quite seriously.

 Each person has their own unique way of preparing them.

-Everything from the preferred bean variety, the type of pot used to the seasonings can differ greatly from one cook to another.
+Everything from the preferred type of beans, the type of pot used, and to the seasonings can differ greatly from one cook to another.

-You don’t have to feel overwhelmed because your beans can be prepared any way you like.
 I’m going to share some basics and tips to help you navigate the process.
-At the end you will have all the information you need and be proud of your simmering olla de frijoles (pot of beans).
+At the end you will have all the information you need and be proud of your simmering frijoles de olla or pot of beans.

 Ingredients for beans from scratch

-Frijol or Frijoles: Guide to Mexican Beans
+Frijol or Frijoles: Guide to Making Mexican Beans

-Which Dried Beans Should You Use
+Which Dried Beans to Use for Frijoles de Olla

 Each family tends to have a favorite or a couple of favorites they stick too.
 Different Mexican regions will also determine which beans are used.